-2.1 This school works in partnership with all interested and relevant parties including all school staff, parents, employers, community healthcare professionals, catering staff and pupils to ensure the policy is planned, implemented and maintained successfully.
-The following roles and responsibilities are used for the medical conditions policy at this school.
-These roles are understood and communicated regularly.

-2.2 The Headteacher/Principal will:
+- 2.1 This school works in partnership with all interested and relevant parties including all school staff, parents, employers, community healthcare professionals, catering staff and pupils to ensure the policy is planned, implemented and maintained successfully.
+The following roles and responsibilities are used for the pupil health and wellbeing policy at this school.
+These roles are understood and communicated regularly. - 2.2 The Headteacher/Principal will: - Ensure the Health and safety of their employees and anyone else on the premises or taking part in school activities (this includes all pupils). - Ensure responsibility extends to those staff and others leading activities taking place off-site, such as visits, outings or field trips. - Ensure the pupil health and wellbeing policy and associated risk assessments are inclusive of the needs of pupils with medical conditions and mental health needs. - Ensure the pupil health and wellbeing policy is effectively monitored and evaluated and regularly updated.

-- Ensure the Health and Safety of their employees and anyone else on the premises or taking part in school activities (this includes all pupils). - Ensure responsibility extends to those staff and others leading activities taking place off-site, such as visits, outings or field trips. - Ensure the Health and Safety policies and risk assessments are inclusive of the needs of pupils with medical conditions. - Ensure the medical conditions policy is effectively monitored and evaluated and regularly updated. - Provide indemnity for staff who volunteer to administer medication to pupils with medical conditions. - Ensure the school is inclusive and welcoming and that the medical conditions policy is in line with local and national guidance and policy frameworks. - Liaise between interested parties including pupils, school staff, special educational needs coordinators, pastoral support, teaching assistants, school nurses, parents, employers, the school health service, and local emergency care services. - Ensure the policy is put into action, with good communication of the policy to all. - Ensure that information held by the school is accurate and up to date and that there are good information sharing systems in place (noting this is reliant on parents updating information). - Ensure pupil confidentiality. - Assess the training and development needs of staff and arrange for them to be met. - Ensure all supply teachers and new staff know the medical conditions policy.
+- Provide indemnity for staff who volunteer to administer medication to pupils with medical conditions. - Ensure the school is inclusive and welcoming and that the pupil health and wellbeing policy is in line with local and national guidance and policy frameworks. - Liaise between interested parties including pupils, school staff, special educational needs coordinators, pastoral support, teaching assistants, school nurses, parents, employers, the school health service, and local emergency care services. - Ensure the policy is put into action, with good communication of the policy to all. - Ensure that information held by the school is accurate and up to date and that there are good information sharing systems in place (noting this is reliant on parents updating information). - Ensure pupil confidentiality. - Assess the training and development needs of staff and arrange for them to be met. - Ensure all supply teachers and new staff know the pupil health and wellbeing policy.